ardra-adx/personal-finance-tracker/README.md

  pip install pandas tabulate
  datetime

- SQLite3 is used to give us a local database that's portable
+ SQLite3 is used to give us a local database that's portablEe#

- need to setuo a database first primary key -used to store the data
+ #need to setuo a database first
+  primary key -used to store the data

   then categorize